 We live in the age of technology, and at many points, most people find it’s essential and could not live without it.
 Nevertheless, the place of technology in the fight against financial crimes is of great importance.
 Technology plays an important role in strengthening the fight against financial crimes such as money laundering, drug trafficking, and tax evasion.
 Criminals are discovering different ways to be caught and launder more money, and the existence of technology and intelligence technologies were necessary to detect these ways.

-January 2021, published on Sanctions Scanner
+January 2021, published on Sanction Scanner